 Notebooks

-The Notebook object allows you to share your .ipynb files with others by uploading them to Coop.
-You can also view and pull notebooks that other users have uploaded.
+The Notebook object allows you to share your notebooks and scripts (.ipynb and .py files) by uploading them to Coop.
+You can also view and pull notebooks that other users have shared publicly or privately with you.

 Creating a Notebook object